 (i) The Operational Risk Reserve is notionally invested in the Balanced option.
-The rate of return on earnings was -4.70 per cent (2021: 19.69 per cent).
+The rate of return on earnings 8.5 per cent (2022: -4.7 per cent).

 (ii) The amount relates to the Board approved transfer out of accumulated investment earnings to the defined benefit assets.